public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 this schedulable may not use the heap and

-, scheduling
+scheduler, scheduling

-is located in heap memory.IllegalAssignmentError
+group is located in heap memory.IllegalAssignmentError - when this object cannot

 hold references to all the parameter objects or the

-parameters cannot hold references to this
+parameters cannot hold references to this.java.lang.IllegalThreadStateException - when scheduler

 prohibits the changing of the scheduler or a parameter at

-this time due to the state of the schedulable.StaticSecurityException
+this time due to the state of the schedulable.StaticSecurityException - when the caller is not permitted to set

 the scheduler for this schedulable.@Deprecated public boolean setSchedulingParametersIfFeasible(SchedulingParameters scheduling)

-.
+this.
 When the resulting system is feasible, this method

-replaces the current parameter of this
+replaces the current parameter of this with the proposed

 one.